 Just like in real life, words mean things and your actions have consequences.
 It can be hard to interpret tone in a format like Slack, but unacceptable behavior will not be tolerated.

 Participants asked to stop unacceptable behavior will be expected to comply immediately.
 If the participant continues to engage in this unacceptable behavior, their account will be deactivated.

 Inactive and Dormant Accounts

-In order for us to keep the safe and tight-knit feeling of this community, regular active participation is encouraged.
-Slack automatically marks your account as inactive after 14 consecutive days of no activity.
-Dormant accounts are accounts which have not been active for over 30 consecutive days, including posting messages.
+In order for us to keep the safe and tight-knit feeling of this community, regular active participation is a mandatory requirement.
+Slack automatically marks your account as inactive after 14 consecutive days of no activity (logging in, posting a message, etc.) Dormant accounts are accounts which have not been active for over 30 consecutive days, including posting messages.

 License and Attribution